Much

 Burnout has become a buzzword that has spawned a modern-day cottage industry of one-size-fits-all wellness

 programs.
-Before we dwell on the remedies of burnout, let's talk about what causes it in the first place.
+Before we discuss the remedies for burnout, let's examine what causes it in the first place.
 From a psychological perspective, the

-hazardous effects of work environment on health, aka burnout, have been
+hazardous effects of the work environment on health, aka burnout, have been

 explained by the effort-reward model.